enyojs/enyo-docs/developer-guide/building-apps/layout/drawers.md

 By default, a Drawer appears or disappears with a sliding animation whose direction is determined by the `orient` property.
-The default value of `orient` is `"v"`, indicating that the drawer opens and closes along the vertical axis.
+The default value of `orient` is `'v'`, indicating that the drawer opens and closes along the vertical axis.
-To create a horizontally-oriented drawer, set `orient` to `"h"`.
+To create a horizontally-oriented drawer, set `orient` to `'h'`.

 `enyo.Drawer` exposes an `animated` property, which may be set to `false` to disable the sliding animation.